TubarrApp/Metarr/README.md

 | `date-tag`       | `title:date-tag:prefix:ymd`                   | Insert a date tag using one of the supported `ymd`/`Ymd` styles. |
 | `delete-date-tag`| `title:delete-date-tag:prefix:ymd`            | Strip generated date tags. |

-Metarr will also attempt to infer missing descriptions from sibling fields and, if allowed, scrape metadata from the source website using browser cookies (`--cookie-dir` or auto-discovered Chrome/Firefox/Safari stores).
+Metarr will also attempt to infer missing descriptions from sibling fields and, if allowed, scrape metadata from the source website using browser cookies (`--cookie-file` or auto-discovered Chrome/Firefox/Safari stores).

 ## Filename Operations (`--filename-ops`)